-Customer loyalty simply means a customer is consistently choosing one company’s product / service over their competitors.
+Customer loyalty simply means a customer is consistently choosing one company’s product/service over its competitors.

 If you have a loyal customer base, they are not easily swayed by price comparisons or availability.
 Loyal customers would rather pay more to ensure that they receive a level of service that they have become accustomed to, rather than take a chance on a competitor – even if they are offering more competitive prices.